Skip to content

 6-Week SAT Study Plan

 Here’s a 6-week SAT study plan to help you prepare effectively for the exam.
 This plan covers all the main sections: Reading, Writing & Language, Math (No Calculator), Math (Calculator), and the optional Essay.
 You can adjust the daily study hours based on your schedule, but this plan assumes about 2 hours of study per day.
+You may also refer to the best SAT prep books.

 Week 1: Building a Foundation